Benjamin-VdB/GrandDebat/README.md

 20 to 30 questions on each domains, free text answers.

 A summary of 500 pages has been released!
 Not very satisfying...

-This intent of this analysis is to map each questions/domains around main discussed topics, provide a brief and complete overview in a few visualisations, and cross the 4 domains to extract representative profiles of the population.
+The intent of this analysis is to map each questions/domains around main discussed topics, provide a brief and complete overview in a few visualisations, and cross the 4 domains to extract representative profiles of the population.

 ## Interactive LDA_vis and Bokeh visualisations